chiyodad/cbeams.github.io/_drafts/epoch.md

 There are a several problems that disqualify this approach as a universal solution.

- - **It requires thinking.** Per criteria #3, if one is issuing posts at Twitter-level frequency, it becomes impractical to have to 'design' a shortcut link for each 'tweet'.
+ - **It requires thinking.** Per criteria #3, if one is issuing posts at Twitter-level size and frequency, it becomes undesirable to have to 'design' a shortcut link for each 'tweet'.

  - **It requires duplicate checking**.
 For each new top-level shortlink created, one must check to ensure the name hasn't already been used.
 This is not a problem in the beginning.
 It becomes more burdensome the more posts one creates.
-The checking could reasonably automated, but it's just one more moving part. variation on  Also, it becomes an increasingly necessary burden over time to check for duplicates.
-Have I already used this shortlink name?
+This check could reasonably be automated, but at the cost of yet another moving part.

  - **It pollutes the top-level namespace**.
-Example: I create a shortlink named 'notes' today, but wish to have a section of the site named 'notes' tomorrow.
-A large number of top-level shortlinks serves to pollute and inadvertently constrain that namespace over time.
+Example: I create a shortlink named '/notes' today, but wish to create a new section of the site called '/notes' tomorrow.
+I cannot do the latter without breaking the former.
+A large number of top-level, dictionary-word shortlinks serves to pollute and inadvertently constrain that namespace over time.

-That having been said, I like this option, and predict I'll use it on occassion.
+That having been said, I still like this option, and predict I'll use it on occassion.
 It is not mutually exclusive with other, more automatable schemes.
 For example, all pages might be assigned a numeric shortlink ID, but certain pages might be deemed important enough to be given these one-off aliases to increase impact, memorizability, etc.

 #### 5. Numeric date representation
 For example, a post published on July 15th, 2014 at 8:50 AM might be assigned the following shortlink